kevinlakhani/sqlautoimport/README.md

 ## macOS, Linux, and others
 In progress.

-For now, use [sqlautoimport.py](https://github.com/kevinlakhani/sqlautoimport/blob/master/sqlautoimport.py) with Python.
+For now, use [sqlautoimport.py](https://github.com/kevinlakhani/sqlautoimport/blob/master/sqlautoimport.py) with Python, as described in the next section.

-Dependencies listed in [requirements.txt](https://github.com/kevinlakhani/sqlautoimport/blob/master/requirements.txt) will also need to be installed.
+## Python

+ 1. Make sure [Python](https://www.python.org/downloads/) is installed on your machine.
+ 2. Optionally, use a  [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for the following steps
+ 3. Open a command line (Windows) or terminal (Mac/Linux) window and navigate to the directory containing `sqlautoimport.py`
+ 4. In the window enter`pip install -r requirements.txt`
+ 5. After requirements install, follow the directions below in the "Usage" section, replacing `sqlautoimport.exe` with `sqlautoimport.py`

 # Usage
 Open Command Prompt in the directory your copy of `sqlautoimport.exe` (or `sqlautoimport-32.exe`) is located.
 Alternatively, you can point the Command Prompt to the full directory path where your executable is located.